Social Media Before, During, and After Your Florida Divorce Case

 Social Media After Your Divorce is Final: If you don’t have children, you’re relatively free to get back to normal social media usage once your case concludes.
 Continue to steer clear of bashing your ex online, as you may still have friends in common.
 When children are in the picture, you need to remember that your social media activities should encompass your responsibilities as a parent.
 Refrain from posting content that you’d be upset about if the situation was reversed.

 Talk to a Florida Divorce Lawyer About Social Media Do’s and Don’ts

 Hopefully, these tips are useful in guiding your online activities when considering or going through divorce.
 However, if you have additional questions or concerns about how your spouse is using social media, you should discuss your circumstances with an experienced divorce attorney.
-To set up a free consultation regarding your matter, please contact the Law Office of Laurie R. Chane.
+To set up a consultation regarding your matter, please contact the Law Office of Laurie R. Chane.
 You can reach our Dade City, FL location by calling 352-567-0055 or visiting us online.